Skip to main content

 Verify communication

-Copy the provided public key, store and use it in your application to verify all communications from DePay's APIs to your systems are authentic.
+Copy the public key provided for your integration (on app.depay.com), store and use it in your application to verify all communication from DePay's APIs to your systems is authentic.

 Use DePay's verify-js-signature package for JavaScript & Node: